Skip to content

 Hierarchy

-A ward linkage function is used to perform the hierarchical clustering based on the cosine distance matrix between topic embeddings.
+A ward linkage function is used to perform the hierarchical clustering based on the cosine distance matrix between topic embeddings (either c-TF-IDF or the embeddings from the embedding model).

 Parameters: